zajichek/zajichek/_codex_suggestions/05_visual_design_and_readability_recommendations.md

 `styles.scss` applies `font-family: Copperplate, fantasy`, larger size, and oblique style to navbar link text. `index.qmd` also uses inline HTML with `font-family: Copperplate, fantasy`.
 This creates a distinctive style, but it can reduce readability and make navigation feel less contemporary.

 ### Suggested change
 Use Quarto/Bootstrap's standard sans-serif font for navigation and reserve distinctive branding for the logo.
 Replace inline homepage font styling with Markdown headings and optional modest CSS classes.
+Also consider reducing the logo height before adding `Start Here` and `Topics` nav items, because the current `max-height: 125px` makes the navbar unusually tall.

 ### Where to implement
 - `styles.scss`